-6.2.1 - The institutional Strategic/perspective plan is effectively deployed
+6.2.1 - The institutional Strategic/Perspective plan has been clearly articulated and implemented

 The following are the stratergic/perspective plans for the institute.

 Get Permanent Affiliation For All Eligible Programs

 - Obtain NAAC and NBA Accreditation to reflect quality. - Get Academic Autonomy for UG and PG Programs - Enhance the intake of UG programs to increase the revenue.